 As the future of work trends towards a more distributed future, staying connected throughout the design process may become an increasingly difficult task.
 Thanks to Live Coediting and the Whiteboard Plugin in Adobe XD, teams can continue to ideate together, even from a distance.
-Bringing teams together early on in a project is an important part of the ideation and problem solving stages of design.
-In this guide, we’ll explore how to leverage the Whiteboard plugin with Live Coediting to brainstorm, sketch and workshop design projects with your team.
+Bringing teams together early on in a project is an important part of the ideation, and problem solving stages of design.
+In this guide, we’ll explore how to leverage the Whiteboard plugin alongside Live Coediting to brainstorm, sketch, and workshop design projects with your team.

 What is Live Coediting?

 Collaborators can then interact with the document, leveraging the full tool set of Adobe XD.
-As they’re working, avatars will appear in the top right to indicate the associated colours for each collaborator.
-On canvas, selections made by collaborators will be indicated with point identification boxes of the corresponding colours.
+As they’re working, avatars will appear in the top right to indicate the associated colors for each collaborator.
+On canvas, selections made by collaborators will be indicated with bounding boxes of the corresponding colors.

 What is the Whiteboard plugin?